wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 == Description ==

-Mass text messaging & SMS Marketing plugin through TXTImpact allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
+<a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging<a/> & SMS Marketing plugin through TXTImpact allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact sms marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.